- Northeast Ohio 216.444.8500

 - Appointments & Locations

 What is tonsillitis?

-Tonsillitis occurs when the tonsils become infected and inflamed.
-Tonsils are the two small lumps of soft tissue — one on either side — at the back of the throat.
+Tonsillitis occurs when your tonsils become infected.
+Tonsils are the two small lumps of soft tissue — one on either side — at the back of your throat.
 You can see your tonsils in a mirror by opening your mouth and sticking out your tongue.

-As part of your immune system, tonsils trap some of the germs that make you sick.
-When tonsils become infected, they get swollen and sore, and swallowing may hurt.
+Part of your immune system, tonsils help trap germs that make you sick.
+When your tonsils become infected, they get swollen and sore, and swallowing may hurt.
 Tonsillitis is also called tonsillopharyngitis, but most people call it a sore throat.

 How common is tonsillitis?

 Tonsillitis is very common.
 Most people have tonsillitis at least once in their lifetime.

 The most common symptom is a very sore throat.
 You might feel quite tired and weak, like you have a bad cold or flu.
 People with tonsillitis may experience a host of other symptoms, which we’ll outline in the section below.

 Symptoms and Causes

 Tonsillitis symptoms usually come on suddenly.
 They may include: